OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:39

-And this is the will of Him who sent Me,
-that of everything that He has given Me I will lose nothing, but will raise it up on the last day.
+And this is the will of Him who sent Me, that I shall lose none of all those He has given Me, but raise them up at the last day.

 ## John 6:40

-For this is the will of My Father,
-that everyone who sees the Son and believes in Him will have eternal life,
-and I Myself will raise him up on the last day.”
+For My Father’s will is that everyone who looks to the Son and believes in Him shall have eternal life, and I will raise them up at the last day.”

 ---

 ## John 6:41

-So then the Jews were complaining about Him because He said, “I am the bread that came down out of heaven.”
+At this, the Jews began to grumble about Him because He said, “I am the bread that came down from heaven.”

 ## John 6:42

-And they were saying,
-“Is this not Jesus, the son of Joseph, whose father and mother we know?
-How does He now say, ‘I have come down out of heaven’?”
+They said, “Is this not Jesus, the son of Joseph, whose father and mother we know?
+How can He now say, ‘I have come down from heaven’?”

 ## John 6:43

-Jesus answered and said to them,
-“Stop complaining among yourselves.
+Jesus answered, “Stop grumbling among yourselves.

 ## John 6:44

-No one can come to Me unless the Father who sent Me draws him;
-and I will raise him up on the last day.
+No one can come to Me unless the Father who sent Me draws them, and I will raise them up at the last day.

 ## John 6:45

-It is written in the Prophets: ‘And they shall all be taught by God.’
-Everyone who has heard and learned from the Father comes to Me.
+It is written in the Prophets: ‘They will all be taught by God.’
+Everyone who has heard the Father and learned from Him comes to Me.

 ## John 6:46

-Not that anyone has seen the Father, except the One who is from God; He has seen the Father.
+No one has seen the Father except the One who is from God; only He has seen the Father.

 ## John 6:47

-Truly, truly I say to you, the one who believes has eternal life.
+Truly, truly, I say to you, whoever believes has eternal life.

 ## John 6:48